This page may contain additional navigation below.

 PhD, MA, BA(Hons), FR.Hist.

 Alan Marshall is a Fellow of the Royal Historical Society and Head of Humanities at Bath Spa University.
-He has written a number of books on the early modern period:
+He has written a number of books, essays and articles on the early modern period:

 The Death of Nicholas Fairles: Law and Community in South Shields (NEEHI, 2010); Oliver Cromwell, Soldier: The Military Life of a Revolutionary at War (Brasseys, 2004); The Strange Death of Edmund Godfrey: Plots and Politics in Restoration London (Sutton Publishing, 1999); The Age of Faction: Court Politics, 1660-1702 (Manchester University Press, 1999) and Intelligence and Espionage in the reign of Charles II, 1660-1685 (Cambridge University Press, 1994).

 In addition he has published a number of articles on seventeenth-century history.

 His current research in progress focuses chiefly on intelligece and espionage in the early modern era- the 'arcana imperii' and

 the meaning of the series of plots to assassinate the Lord Protector Oliver Cromwell.

 He is the recipient of a British Academy Small Grant award (2011) to undertake work on Thomas Scot the Rump Parliament's spymaster.

 1986-1991 PhD University of Lancaster: Sir Joseph Williamson and the Restoration Government Intelligence System, 1660-1680, University of Lancaster supervised by Professor G. Holmes, University of Lancaster and Professor J.S.
 Morrill, Selwyn College, Cambridge.
 British Academy Funded